SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 At the end of this pathway, users should be able to provide:

-- A short note on the HDB Resales artefact
+- A short note on the HDB Resales Sandbox Series
-- A selected Fabric item to explore
+- A selected Fabric capability to explore
 - One small sandbox experiment
 - An analytics thinking reflection
 - A sandbox-versus-use-case decision